 A part of the University of South Alabama was recently undergoing construction.
 The university was in the process of building a new football practice facility—the Jaguar Training Center—for its football team.
 However, several news outlets have recently reported that the construction project has taken a substantial step back.
 What had already been constructed as part of the new project recently collapsed.
 Luckily, nobody was hurt during the collapse.
 However, that is not necessarily always the case in construction accidents, which often result in severe injuries and death.

-Most injuries that occur on onstruction sites are subject to workers’ compensation laws.
+Most injuries that occur on construction sites are subject to workers’ compensation laws.
 With some exceptions, an employer is required by Alabama law to carry workers’ compensation coverage.
-Your attorney can help you determine if workers’ compensation applies in your case and can then help you in obtaining the benefits and relief that you deserve.
+Your construction injury attorney can help you determine if workers’ compensation applies in your case and can then help you in obtaining the benefits and relief that you deserve.

 In other instances, however, there might be additional or alternative avenues for you to recover compensation.
 For example, there could be negligence or even product liability claims to pursue.
 Determining what claims to bring, however, requires a fact-intensive investigation into your or your loved one’s specific accident.

 Need Legal Advice?

 Every construction project is different, every construction site is different, and every construction accident is different.
 Although nobody wants injuries to occur during construction projects, they still sometimes happen.
 If you or a loved one have been injured, you will want to make sure to get an attorney involved to get the relief that you deserve.
 The experienced construction accident attorneys at Hornsby Watson & Hornsby are ready to help you analyze your case and get you the relief that you deserve.
 Contact us today.